-Students of Vilnius University Business School (hereinafter - VU BS) shall prepare the final thesis for obtaining a master's degree.
-The Master's thesis shall be started at the time set by the VU BS Study Programme Committees.
+Students of Vilnius University Business School (hereinafter - VU BS) shall prepare the final thesis (project) for obtaining a master's degree.
+The Master's thesis (project) shall be started at the time set by the VU BS Study Programme Committees.

-The methodological instructions for the preparation of the final master's thesis establish the procedure for the preparation, formatting and defence of the final theses prepared by the second cycle students of VU BS.
+The methodological instructions for the preparation of the final master's thesis (project) establish the procedure for the preparation, formatting and defence of the final theses (projects) prepared by the second cycle students of VU BS.

-The final master's thesis is an independent analytical and original research work of a second cycle student in one of the fields of business, finance, marketing or management.
+The final master's thesis (project) (hereinafter - FMTP) is an independent analytical and original research work of the second cycle student/-s in one of the fields of business, finance, marketing or management.
 The final work examines a new or newly interpreted scientific or practical problem, presents the results of empirical research performed by the student.
-In this work, the student demonstrates not only the knowledge and skills acquired during the master's studies in business, finance, marketing or management, but also the abilities to research, analyse and creatively solve problems relevant to science or business.
+In this work, the student/-s demonstrates not only the knowledge and skills acquired during the master's studies in business, finance, marketing or management, but also the abilities to research, analyse and creatively solve problems relevant to science or business.